galiya/ML-Tutorial-Codemash2019/README.md

 4. For tutorials we expect you to use either an editor, such as [PyCharm](https://www.jetbrains.com/pycharm/download/ ) or Jupyter Notebook environment (as described in step 3)

+5. If you prefer to run Deep Learning lab (Lab 4) on your local machine, please find and follow a tutorial that describes setting up Keras on a local environment (one such example is [here](https://towardsdatascience.com/setup-an-environment-for-machine-learning-and-deep-learning-with-anaconda-in-windows-5d7134a3db10))